What is it?

 Shellfish allergy: Because some glucosamine sulfate products are made from the shells of shrimp, lobsters or crabs, there is concern that glucosamine products might cause allergic reactions in people who are allergic to shellfish.
 However, allergic reactions in people with shellfish allergy are typically caused by the meat of shellfish, not the shell.
 There are no reports of allergic reactions to glucosamine in people who are allergic to shellfish.
 There is also some information that people with shellfish allergy can safely take glucosamine products.

 Surgery: Glucosamine sulfate might affect blood sugar levels and might interfere with blood sugar control during and after surgery.
 Stop taking glucosamine sulfate at least 2 weeks before a scheduled surgery.

 - Warfarin (Coumadin) is used to slow blood clotting.
 There are several reports showing that taking glucosamine sulfate with or without chondroitin increases the effect of warfarin (Coumadin), making blood clotting even slower.
 This can cause bruising and bleeding that can be serious.
 Don't take glucosamine sulfate if you are taking warfarin (Coumadin).
 Many natural medicines can interact with warfarin (Coumadin).

 - Some medications for cancer work by decreasing how fast cancer cells can copy themselves.
-Some scientists think that glucosamine sulfate might increase how fast tumor cells can copy themselves.
-Taking glucosamine sulfate along with some medications for cancer might decrease the effectiveness of these medications for cancer.
-Any person who is receiving chemotherapy should talk with their health provider before taking glucosamine sulfate.
+Some scientists think that glucosamine might block these medications from decreasing how fast tumor cells can copy themselves.
+Taking glucosamine hydrochloride along with some medications for cancer might decrease the effectiveness of these medications.

-Some of these medications are etoposide (VP16, VePesid), teniposide (VM26), and doxorubicin (Adriamycin).
+Some medications used for cancer include etoposide (VP16, VePesid), teniposide (VM26), mitoxantrone, daunorubicin, and doxorubicin (Adriamycin).

 - Acetaminophen (Tylenol, others)